-Printed from: https://catalog.rhodes.edu/general-information/expenses

-Rhodes invests substantial funds in institutional financial assistance to help make it possible for students who are admitted to the College to attend.
+Printed from: https://catalog.rhodes.edu/general-information/expenses possible for students who are admitted to the College to attend.
 Currently, approximately 90% of Rhodes students receive some form of federal, state, institutional, or outside financial assistance, with total assistance amounting to over \$100 million.